Lack, County Fermanagh

-Lack is a small village and townland (of 224 acres) in County Fermanagh, Northern Ireland, 5.5 km east-north-east of Ederny.
-It is situated in the civil parish of Magheraculmoney and the historic barony of Lurg.
-It had a population of 111 people (50 households) in the 2011 census.
-(2001 census: 114 people).
+Lack is a small village and townland (of 224 acres) in County Fermanagh, Northern Ireland.

+It lies 5.5 km east-north-east of Ederny and is situated in the civil parish of Magheraculmoney and the historic barony of Lurg.

-Places of interest
+History

+Lack likely emerged as a small market for people in the surrounding hilly area.
+With its remote location and without any natural resources, it was 'never destined to flourish' and has historically been the smallest and poorest of the villages in the Glendarragh Valley.

-Airtricity built a wind farm on Tappaghan Hill in the townland of Glenarn, near Lack.
-It was commissioned in February 2005 and yields 19.5MW of electricity, enough to power about 12,000 houses.
+In 2005, Airtricity completed the construction of a wind farm on Tappaghan Hill in the townland of Glenarn, near Lack.

+Education

+Lack Primary School, the local controlled primary school, was officially closed on 31 August 2025.

+Demography

+The village recorded a population of 111 people across 55 households in the 2021 Census.